WaveBleak/GemsPlugin/README.md

 ### Void Gem
 If you rightclcik with the Void Gem while facing a wall, you will go through the wall, this requires that it's a thin wall though

+## TODO
+- Add a natural way of obtaining gems
+- Give gems some sort of durability or at least make them unable to last forever
+- Add more gems

 ## Build requirements
 - To build the plugin you must port [this](https://github.com/hmzel/ParticleSFX/tree/master) plugin to 1.20.4
 - Requires Java 17+